oneapi-src/oneDNN/doc/advanced/opencl_interoperability.md

 @note The access interfaces do not retain the OpenCL object.
 It is the user's responsibility to retain the returned OpenCL object if necessary.

+@note It's the user's responsibility to manage lifetime of the OpenCL event returned by dnnl::ocl_interop::execute().

 @note USM memory doesn't support retain/release OpenCL semantics.
 When constructing a oneDNN memory object using a user-provided USM pointer oneDNN